IamMax279/essaybox/README.md

 # EssayBox - AI essay generator
 > [!NOTE]
-> This project's purpose is to unitile the OpenAI API using a parametrized prompt that will generate efficient, middle-school-level essays.
+> This project's purpose is to utilize the OpenAI API using a parametrized prompt that will generate efficient, middle-school-level essays.

 # 1. Running the project
 > [!IMPORTANT]
-> Before proceding, make sure you've implemented client-side/server-side environment variables needed.
-I'd also like to mention that while you absolutely can run this project, its primary intent is to display my coding skills.
+> Before proceeding, make sure you've set up client-side/server-side environment variables needed.
+I'd also like to mention that while you absolutely can run this project, the main project purpose is to display my fullstack coding skills.
 Run the whole project using docker-compose:
 ```bash
 docker-compose up --build